-Where else to start but one of the world’s most famous paradise islands?
-Ninety percent of Tanzania’s beach accommodation is found here, just a twenty minute flight east of Dar es Salaam, a forty minute flight from Selous and now, thanks to a new fast service from Coastal Aviation, just two hours from the Serengeti.
+Where else should we consider, but one of the world’s most famous paradise islands?
+Ninety percent of Tanzania beach accommodation is found on Zanzibar, just a twenty-minute flight east of Dar es Salaam, a forty-minute flight from the Selous and now, thanks to a new fast service from Coastal Aviation, just two hours from the Serengeti.

-Zanzibar is blessed with miles and miles of white sand beach, protected by the coral reef that rings the majority of the island.
-There are secluded coves; working beaches where the dhow fisherman leave their boats; private stretches of untouched sand and, equally, stretches of sand with sun-beds as far as the eye can see (usually avoided by our clients!).
-It is an island with something for everyone.
+Zanzibar is blessed with miles of glorious white sand beaches, protected by the coral reef that rings the majority of the island.
+There are secluded coves, working beaches where the dhow fisherman leave their boats, private stretches of untouched sand and, equally, stretches of sand with sun-beds as far as the eye can see (although our clients usually prefer to avoid these!).
+This is an island with something for everyone.

-Rounding the south of the island brings you the bottom half of the east coast.
-Here an almost uninterrupted beach stretches all the way to the Michamvi peninsula.
-Some parts are better than others but in places it is one of the island’s best.
+Rounding the south of the island towards the bottom half of the east coast, an almost uninterrupted beach stretches all the way to the Michamvi Peninsula.
+Some parts are better than others, but in places this is one of Zanzibar's best beaches.
 There are many good lodges here including some of our favourites to the north.
-The central village of Paje has become a world centre for kite surfing.
+The central village of Paje on this south east coast has become a world centre for kite surfing.

-Crossing Chwaka Bay leads us to the upper half of the eastern coast, dominated by the beaches of Kiwengwa and Matemwe.
-Kiwengwa is the domain of some of the islands largest resorts and generally best avoided but Matemwe is a great stretch of sand with several high quality boutique lodges to choose from.
+Crossing Chwaka Bay towards the upper half of the eastern coast, this area is dominated by the beaches of Kiwengwa and Matemwe.
+Kiwengwa is the domain of some of the island's largest resorts (generally best avoided!) but Matemwe is a great stretch of sand with several high quality boutique lodges.

 At the northern tip of Zanzibar, generally regarded as the prettiest part of the island, lies the village of Nungwi.
-This once sleepy fishing village is now a travel hotspot, with some great lodges on the eastern side and a backpacker’s area on the western side.
+This once sleepy fishing village is now a travel hotspot, with some great lodges to the east and a lively backpacker’s area on the western side.